bhaskarGyan/nuxt-cache-ssr/README.md

         ttl: 1000 * 60 // 1 Minute
       },
       pages: [
-        // these are prefixes of pages that need to be cached '/page1',
+        // these are prefixes of pages that need to be cached, for caching homepage use '/' '/page1',
         '/page2',